- 2 cups 00 flour or all-purpose flour

 - Take the dough out of the bowl and knead on a floured surface for an additional 10 minutes.
 Shape the well mixed dough into a ball and transfer to a bowl.
 Cover and let rest at room temperature at least 30 minutes and up to 2 hours.

-- Using metal tongs, carefully immerse shell in preheated oil and fry until golden brown and crisp, about 1 - 2 minutes (be sure to watch oil temp so oil doesn't get too hot and burn shells.
+- Using metal tongs, carefully immerse the shell in preheated oil and fry until golden brown and crisp, about 1 - 2 minutes (be sure to watch oil temp so the oil doesn't get too hot and burn shells.
 You can fry up to 6 at a time).